swiftzhang125/PRISE/README.md

 ```
 @inproceedings{zhang2023prise,
   title={PRISE: Demystifying Deep Lucas-Kanade with Strongly Star-Convex Constraints for Multimodel Image Alignment},
-  author={Zhang, Yiqing and Xinming, Huang and Zhang, Ziming},
+  author={Zhang, Yiqing and Huang, Xinming and Zhang, Ziming},
   booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   year={2023}
 }